projectcalico/calico/docs/getting-started/kubernetes/installation/hosted/index.md

+---
-# Calico Kubernetes Hosted Install
+title: Calico Kubernetes Hosted Install
+---
 This directory contains Kubernetes manifests to deploy Calico on top of Kubernetes.

 - `calico-configmap.yaml`: Contains a Kubernetes ConfigMap for configuring the deployment.
 Make sure the values